GuikProd/MarketReminder/README.md

 this way, you NEED to define a .env file in order to launch the build.

-**_In order to perform better, Docker can block your dependencies installation and return an error or never change your php configuration, we recommand to delete all your images/containers before building the project_**
+**_In order to perform better, Docker can block your dependencies installation and return an error or never change your php configuration, we recommend to delete all your images/containers before building the project_**

 ```bash